Fobban12/Forum-Platform-Kotlin-Firebase/README.md

 ## What we used for the project.

 We used Kotlin as a base with Jetpack Compose and Firebase for our App.
-Firebase storage for the Images and Firebase database for our data, along with Firebase authentication for login and register and finally their Cloud storage service for real time commenting.
+Firebase storage for the Images and Firebase database for our data, along with Firebase authentication for login and register, Firebase Google Sign-In authentication, and finally their Cloud storage service for real time commenting.

 ## How to use?